KatherineMichel/pinax-tutorial/how_pinax_projects_and_apps_are_different.md

-# Overview of How a Pinax Project Works
+# How Pinax Projects and Apps Are Different

 Pinax starter projects, apps, and themes work differently than vanilla Django projects and apps.